Activities of the Air Training Corps: Duke of Edinburgh's Award

 The Air Training Corps is the single largest operating authority of the Duke of Edinburgh's Award system and celebrated its 50th year of providing this opportunity to its cadets in 2006.

 The Duke of Edinburgh's Award Scheme is a voluntary, non-competitive programme of practical, cultural and adventurous activities for young people aged 14–25.

 The Award programme consists of three levels, Bronze, Silver and Gold.
 Each has differing criteria for entry and the level of achievement necessary to complete each award.

 Air Cadets who meet the age criteria can join the award scheme.

-Each award is broken down into four areas (five for gold) which participants must complete successfully to receive their award.
-These are: